mougiakouel/QGIS-Training-Manual/appendix/contribute.rst

 To add materials to this course, you must follow the guidelines in this Appendix.
 You are not to alter the conditions in this Appendix except for clarification.
-This is to ensure that the quality of this manual can be maintained.
+This is to ensure that the quality and consistency of this manual can be maintained.

 Downloading Resources
 ===============================================================================